sharat87/sharats.me/posts/2020-03-22-the-magic-of-autohotkey-2.md

 ### Folder Shortcuts

 Folder shortcuts is where I define a hotkey that will navigate to a specific directory, always.
-For example, while in a file explorer, hitting <kbd>^h</kbd> should navigate to the hold folder, hitting
+For example, while in a file explorer, hitting <kbd>^h</kbd> should navigate to the home folder, hitting
 <kbd>^j</kbd> should navigate to the Downloads folder (this key opens the downloads view in web
 browsers, see what I did there?).